Download Dealer Application Checklist

 That's it.
 You can upload all information through

-the Department of Revenue Dealer Portal or mail in you
+the Department of Revenue Dealer Portal.
+We will

 When you receive your license you

-will be able to enter any auto auction in the country,
+will be able to enter any dealer auto auction in the country,

 buy any vehicle without titling it, then sell it